Sti2nd/custom-guess-who/README.md

 You can change the sizes by changing the CSS inside the components `FaceCard.js` and `SecretCard.js`.
 The card colours are defined in `App.css`.

-Currently the code are written to only handle .png, .jpg and .svg files.
+Currently the code are written to find the file extensions .png, .jpg and .svg.
+The [limitation is your browser](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#Supported_image_formats), so it should be possible to modify the code and use any file format your browser support.

+The print feature of your browser could mess with the scaling.
+Printing a test page and measuring the cards is adviced.

 ## Quirks

-Since CSS doesn't support page breaks inside Flexbox or CSS Grid I have hard coded that there are four pages.
+Since CSS doesn't support page breaks inside Flexbox or CSS Grid it is hard coded that there are four pages.
 One for player 1 face cards (with blue colours), one for player 2 face cards (with red colours), and two pages for the secret cards (with yellow colours).

 ## Dev stuff